The MicroPython project #

 Assignment 2: port the Arduino MQTT example with MicroPython #

-Search the web and reproduce with MicroPython what you did on MQTT with Arduino programming.
+BEFORE DOING THIS ASSIGNMENT, you should do the MQTT example with the Heltec ESP32 board in Arduino programming mode.
+Then, go back here to search the web and reproduce with MicroPython what you did on MQTT with Arduino programming.

 Assignment 3: understand the MicroPython file system #